stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 These setups will fluctuate in value depending on how keys are routed and which [Encrypted Affix](https://www.wowhead.com/guides/encrypted-affix-shadowlands-mythic-plus-season-3-automata-buffs) are utilised, and it is worth noting that Increased Cooldown Rate and similar effects are only useful if they enable uptime that you do not achieve in another manner - this should be kept in mind when deciding which setup to experiment with!

 **Which setup to use?**
-Whilst more experimenting may need to be done with [Encrypted Affix](https://www.wowhead.com/guides/encrypted-affix-shadowlands-mythic-plus-season-3-automata-buffs) and the builds noted above, the default suggestion when you have both [Unity](https://www.wowhead.com/spell=364738/unity) and [Tier Set](https://www.wowhead.com/item-set=1499/theurgic-starspeakers-regalia) will be to use the 9.2 version of our previous build:
+The default suggestion when you have both [Unity](https://www.wowhead.com/spell=364738/unity) and [Tier Set](https://www.wowhead.com/item-set=1499/theurgic-starspeakers-regalia) will be to use:
 * Night Fae with {{ site.data.legendary.eogs }} and {{ site.data.talent.se }}

-This serves as a solid baseline without relying too much on how your dungeons are routed, or which [Encrypted Affix](https://www.wowhead.com/guides/encrypted-affix-shadowlands-mythic-plus-season-3-automata-buffs) buffs you gain.
+This serves as a solid baseline without relying too much on how your dungeons are routed.
 The performance will vary between the setups on a variety of factors so it is **very** valuable to experiment!

-The recommended Covenant choice for M+ content is Night Fae, so your Soulbind choices are:
+The recommended Covenant choices for M+ content are Night Fae and Necrolord:

+* Night Fae remains the default choice for overall value across key levels and dungeon routes, the value provided is easy to capitalise on.
+* Your Soulbind choices for Night Fae are:
       * Korayn for {{ site.data.soulbinds.first_strike }}.
 This provides a large amount of value across an entire dungeon.
       * Dreamweaver for {{ site.data.soulbinds.field_of_blossom }}.
 This provides additional power directly after using {{ site.data.spell.fae_transfusion }} and has synergy with {{ site.data.legendary.night_fae }} allowing for more frequent burst windows applicable to both AoE and Single Target.

+* Necrolord remains competitive and lends itself to a niche when dungeons and/or their routes involve smaller pulls and/or council style bosses, in these scenarios it can help to use {{ site.data.legendary.dre }} to fit this need as appropriate but it is unlikely to be the best option all the time!
+* Your Soulbind choices for Necrolord are:
+      * Plague-Deviser Marileth for increased benefits surrounding {{ site.data.spell.fleshcraft }}, the strength of {{ site.data.soulbinds.preemptive_strike }} should not go unnoticed.

 To assist those experimenting with other Covenant options:
 * Kyrian